-In the particular case of an stationary spacetime there is a time-like Killing vector field and a foliation that in a local region has constant shift function $N$ and null shift.
+In the particular case of a static spacetime there is a time-like Killing vector field and a foliation that, in a local region, has constant lapse function $N$ and null shift.
 Therefore the non self-adjoint term disappears recovering the usual Schrödinger equation.
 In this particular framework we can solve Schrödinger equation with the integral kernel expression